This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 I’m constantly dreaming of new and exotic places to visit far, far away.
 So I sometimes forget how lucky I am to be Norwegian and that I’m able to call a place like this home.
 Every time I get out and explore Norway I’m amazed by how incredibly beautiful this country is!

 Norway is best known for its dramatic fjords, mountains, the Northern Lights and winter sports.
-But Norway has much more to offer as well, which is why I decided to create this bucket list.
+But Norway has much more to offer and that’s why I decided to put together this list of the best things to do in Norway.

 Whether you’re looking for ideas for your first visit to Norway or you live here and want to experience something new this summer, I hope this article will inspire you to create your own Norway bucket list!